 Bank, Middle Ticket

 “The team is adjusting to the new normal.
-We are conducting a small number of customer visits based on customer requests and where physical distancing is practiced.
+We are conducting a small number of customer visits based on customer requests and where physical distancing is also practiced.
 All visits are day trips and we have not presently activated overnight travel.
-We are adapting sales strategies to ensure we are meeting customers’ expectations and to grow market share.”
+We are adapting sales strategies to ensure we are meeting customers’ expectations and also to grow market share.”
 Michael Romanowski, President, Farm Credit Leasing

 Independent, Middle Ticket